kalendar/assessments/srl/strategies/managing_environment/high-summary.md

-You are someone who **frequently** makes sure that you are not disrupted or distracted when completing your schoolwork.
-Limiting interruptions and creating a quiet place for schoolwork is important to enhance your focus and concentration.
+You are someone who **frequently** limits disruptions or distractions when completing your schoolwork.
+IT is great to see that you have developed the habit of creating a quiet, comfortable place to do your work.

-To continue creating a highly effective place to do your schoolwork:
+Please read about the environment management strategies below.

 1. Set rules for others in your house about "do not disturb" times
 2. Turn off your cell phone and other technology
 3. Identify 2-3 comfortable and quiet places to study so that you have options